 However, an IPO is a long way off.
 The company must demonstrate significant progress from where it is today before considering an IPO.

-Where can I find the Arrived Homes S-1 Filing?
+Where is the Arrived Homes S-1 Filing?

 Arrived Homes has yet to release an S-1 filing to the public.
 The filing is likely years away.